-A Monte-Carlo simulation program was developed to simulate the affect of the target and septum fields in combination with the HRS.
+A Monte-Carlo simulation program was developed to simulate the physics of the HRS together with the target and septum fields.
 The program is based on the Hall A Single Arm Monte-Carlo (SAMC) package and is extended to work with the target field.
 The simulation setup has been tuned with our experimental configuration, including two target field settings and several different versions of the septum field model.
 The programs also include several different cross section models and fittings in the elastic and resonance kinematic regions.
 The package will be used in the optics calibration with target field and the spectrometer acceptance study.